ghc-proposals/ghc-proposals/proposals/0000-instance-scoping.rst

   (Implementation note: see ``Note [Implicit quantification in type synonyms]`` in ``GHC.Rename.HsType``.)

 * Change #2.
-Introduce the following rule: in a type family instance declaration, the instantiation of the family instance fully determined by the left hand side, without looking at the right hand side.
+Introduce the following rule: in a type family instance declaration, the instantiation of the family instance is fully determined by the left hand side, without looking at the right hand side.

 Examples and motivation